Getting Started and Planning for your Aquaponic System

 The following is a basic checklist designed to get you thinking about some important considerations when planning your aquaponic system.
 This checklist is for home, hobby, and school scale systems such as our Aquabundance or Space Saver series which have 100-gallon fish tanks or larger.
 This checklist does not comprehensively cover the planning required for small farm or commercial scale systems.

 Whether you are planning to build your own system or purchase a complete system, we recommend you go through this list to help you plan your system accordingly.
 Gathering this information is extremely helpful for our team when we are assisting customers so we can ensure that we are providing the best possible solution to meet your goals and objectives.

 - Are you a Do-it-Yourselfer?
 Or do you prefer purchasing something that is already properly designed and well proven?
 This is an important consideration before getting started in aquaponics.
-DIY aquaponics can be extremely fun and rewarding but can also take a long time as you may be trying to figure things out on your own.
+DIY aquaponics can be extremely fun and rewarding but can also take a long time as you are trying to figure many things out on your own.
 If you want to get up and running quickly you may be better off with a proven system with instructions and technical support.
-Either way, we have complete systems or individual components available for which ever path you choose.
+Either way, we have complete aquaponic systems or individual components available for which ever path you choose.